-Figure 3.25 - Scorecard indicator n°3: Implementation of national qualifications frameworks, 2016/17
+Figure 3.25: Scorecard indicator n°3: Implementation of national qualifications frameworks, 2016/17

+Notes:

-Notes: The indicator is defined as the current state of the implementation of national qualifications frameworks.
+The indicator is defined as the current state of the implementation of national qualifications frameworks.
 The state of implementation is measured against the steps of the implementation of NQFs.
 The dark green category is not fully comparable with the same dark green category in the Bologna Process Implementation report 2015.
 Step 11 is introduced in this revised Scorecard indicator and countries need to complete both steps in order to fulfil requirements for this category.

-"Stakeholders" in Step 11 of the Scorecard indicator are understood narrowly as "national authorities" only, due to the limited scope of the data collection (BFUG data collection).
+'Stakeholders' in Step 11 of the Scorecard indicator are understood narrowly as 'national authorities' only, due to the limited scope of the data collection (BFUG data collection).
 Information in indicator 3.24 is taken into account.

 The colours in the figure indicate that the country has completed all steps related to a specific colour and all preceding steps.
 The red colour is an exception, countries having completed step 1 or step 2 also obtain this colour.

-- 11. Stakeholders use the NOF (as a reference point) for at least one specific agreed purpose. - 10.
-The NQF has self-certified its compatibility with the Qualifications Framework for the European Higher Education Area.

-- 9. Qualifications have been included in the NQF. - 8.
-Study programmes have been re-designed on the basis of the learning outcomes included in the NQF. - 7.
-Implementation of the NQF has started with agreement on the roles and responsibilities of higher education institutions, quality assurance agency(ies) and other bodies.

-- 6. The NQF has been adopted in legislation or in other high level policy fora. - 5.
-Consultation/national discussion has taken place and the design of the NQF has been agreed by stakeholders.

-Step 4: The level structure, level descriptors (learning outcomes), and credit ranges have been agreed.

-- 3. The process of developing the NQF has been set up, with stakeholders identified and committee(s) established. - 2.
-The purpose(s) of the NQF have been agreed and outlined. - 1.
-Decision to start developing the NQF has been taken by the national body responsible for higher education and/or the minister.
+Steps 10-11: 11.
+Stakeholders use the NQF (as a reference point) for at least one specific agreed purpose.
+10. The NQF has self-certified its compatibility with the Qualifications Framework for the European Higher Education Area.
+Steps 7-9: 9.
+Qualifications have been included in the NQF.
+8. Study programmes have been re-designed on the basis of the learning outcomes included in the NQF.
+7. Implementation of the NQF has started with agreement on the roles and responsibilities of higher education institutions, quality assurance agency(ies) and other bodies.
+Steps 5-6: 6.
+The NQF has been adopted in legislation or in other high level policy fora.
+5. Consultation/national discussion has taken place and the design of the NQF has been agreed by stakehold-Step 4: The level structure, level descriptors (learning outcomes), and credit ranges have been agreed.
+Steps 1-3: 3.
+The process of developing the NQF has been set up, with stakeholders identified and committee(s) estab-2.
+The purpose(s) of the NQF have been agreed and outlined.
+1. Decision to start developing the NQF has been taken by the national body responsible for higher education and/or the minister.
 Data not available

-IMPLEMENTATION OF THE ECTS SYSTEM
+3. Implementation of the ECTS